C-K-N/FYPJSchoolScene/README.md

 It will exploit the participatory and immersive attributes of VR to make learning authentic and engaging to the students.

 After opening the scene within Unity,
-1. If materials are not displaying appropriately, reimport all assets again.
+1. If materials are not displaying appropriately, reimport all assets again
 2. Switch platform to Android
-3. Build!
+3. Build and Run!

 • Made in Unity 2019.4.9f1 </br>
 • Made for Oculus Quest